5 Most Secure Web Browsers for 2021

 Apple Safari is the default option for mac and iOS users, though claims to be an inherently secure web browser, which makes it a better choice than Google Chrome.
 Like other top browsers, it also prevents digital fingerprinting using its built-in Intelligent Tracking Prevention feature, which blocks third-party cookies to prevent cross-site scripting.
 It is not based on open-source technology, so users never know what’s going on with their data behind the scenes.
 These concerns rose with a report that commented about ITP actually leaking users’ online behavior and activities.
 The controversy was later referred to as a mere ‘bug’ and was seemingly fixed in the recent Apple security updates.

 Unlike Firefox and Tor, it does not have frequent update releases but has a list of extensions that do guarantee digital privacy.
 Being created and operated by the world’s biggest tech giant, we have a substantial level of trust that it does not allow data sniffing and prevents unauthorized access and malicious use of surfers’ data.
+Other than this, if you’re ever experiencing issues on the browser, like ads, you could always use the best Safari ad-blocker for it.

 - Intelligent Tracking Prevention (ITP)